An explicit algorithm for the Higman Embedding Theorem: Higman's original construction

-Although each of the listed steps is doable, and is explicit, the \textit{only} way to construct $\mathcal X$ via \eqref{EQ Higman operations} suggested in \cite{Higman Subgroups of fP groups} is to present the functions $f,a,b$ by Kleene's characterization, that is, to construct $f,a,b$ from the basic functions \, $n(x)=0$,\, $s(x)=x\!+\!1$, \, $u_m^i(x_1,\ldots,x_m)$\, by means of composition $\circ$, primitive recursion $\rho$, and minimization $\mu$, and then to apply a series of operations \eqref{EQ Higman operations} for each of the steps of that characterization to construct their graphs via \eqref{EQ Higman operations}, then to load these into the explicit proof of Theorem 3.
+Although each of the listed steps is doable, the \textit{only} method to construct $\mathcal X$ via \eqref{EQ Higman operations} suggested in \cite{Higman Subgroups of fP groups}, is to present the functions $f(n,r)$, $a(r)$, $b(r)$ by Kleene's characterization, that is, to construct $f(n,r)$, $a(r)$, $b(r)$ from the basic functions $n(x)=0$,\, $s(x)=x\!+\!1$, \, $u_m^i(x_1,\ldots,x_m)$\, by means of compo\-sition $\circ$, primitive recursion $\rho$, and minimization $\mu$, and then to apply a series of operations \eqref{EQ Higman operations} for each of the steps of that characterization to construct their graphs via \eqref{EQ Higman operations}, then to load these into the explicit proof of Theorem 3.

-These proofs certainly are constructive, but they require such a vast routine of steps that their application to non-trivial groups is a hard task.
-In construction of our explicit embeddings for recursive groups, in particular for the group $\Q$ in \cite{On explicit embeddings of Q}, we never follow it, see Remark~\ref{RE we are not using the below steps}.
-We use the much shorter constructions from \cite{The Higman operations and embeddings} where applicable.
+These specific proofs are effective, and theoretically are explicit (maybe for some very simple groups), but they require such a vast routine of steps that their application to non-trivial examples is not a manageable task.